hnarayanan/orthogons/README.md

 # Orthogons

-This project is a simple experiment to come up with some useful grids for design that are not boring (like the kinds you get out of the box with a Bootstrap or a Foundation).
+This project aims to come up with some useful grids for design that are not boring (like the kinds you get out of the box with a Bootstrap or a Foundation).

-It is motivated by Jen Simmons' excellent [Layout Land video series][layout-land].
+It is motivated by Jen Simmons’ excellent [Layout Land video series][layout-land].
 In a [particularly amazing episode][fr-units-video], she points to the *[content-out layout][content-out-layout]* philosophy (articulated Mark Boulton and